techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 Currently, I’m involved in a much larger project with five development teams engaged in the process, serving as the lead technical writer.
 In that role, I create the documentation plan and ensure we have all the essential information needed to proceed with writing.
-As a writer, I describe user documentation for our internal teams and the end customers receiving the solution.
+As a writer, I write user documentation for our internal teams and the end customers receiving the solution.
 These documents include installation guides, functional descriptions, and release notes.
 I also support the creation of engineering documentation that lives alongside the code,